malnick/mantle/README.md

 Mantle enables operations teams to pass out public keys to developers to encode their cleartext ENV variables that are common in JSON POSTs to Marathon.
 The operations team can then decode with the associated private key and deploy, all in a single utility.

+NOTE: Public key usage isn't supported *just yet (TM), you need the private key locally to encode data since it's generated from the private key for now.

 ## Build & Install

 1. ```go build mantle.go```